Wimborne Market

 Wimborne Market was an historic market in a large covered structure in Wimborne Minster, Dorset, England.
-It ceased to trade on 19 December 2021 after 165 years of trading.
-The market was demolished and the land redeveloped.
+It relocated to the Allendale Community Centre in 2022 following the closure of the original site..
+The original market was demolished and the land redeveloped.

 Origins

 The market was established in 1855 by Thomas Ensor, who had established a livestock market in Dorchester.
 Ensor acquired fields next to the new railway station at Wimborne (which opened in 1847) for a livestock market on Tuesdays.
 The market was suspended during WWII, but livestock trading recommenced in 1955.
 That trade came to an end in 1972.
 A produce auction continued until 1975.
 Meanwhile a stall market was established on Fridays in 1970.
 From 1972 a bric-a-brac market was started in a building that had previously been used to sell pigs.
 A car boot market was established in 1982, and a Sunday market in 1984.
 An antiques market was established in 2013.